yaikobzeray/dev-journal/activity_log.md

 Explored JavaScript Proxy for reactive state management without a framework.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 10 May 2024 — Entry 1

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*